 A Land Information Memorandum (LIM) is a Council document that provides information held by that Council on a specific property.
-It is recommended that the customer obtain a Land Information Memorandum (LIM) on a property before they complete their purchase, as it could disclose information that might influence their purchase decision.
-Anyone can obtain a LIM.

 A LIM can only provide information that the council has on its records.
 The Council may not have all the information required to make a sound decision about purchasing the property, therefore the customer should inspect the site and also get expert opinion on the property.
 A LIM will contain all or any of the following, as applicable: